natcap/invest.users-guide/source/aesthetic_quality.rst

   + This raster layer contains a field that classifies based on quartiles the visual quality within the AOI.
 The visual quality classes include:  unaffected (no visual impact), high (low visual impact), medium (moderate visual impact), low (high visual impact), and very low (very high visual impact).

-  + Additionally, the range of sites visible for each visual quality class is specified in this output’s attribute table.
+  + Additionally, the range of sites visible for each visual quality class is specified in this output's attribute table.

-  + This layer can easily be symbolized by importing the symbology from the file "\\AestheticQuality\\Input\\vshed_qual.lyr"
+  + This layer can be symbolized by importing the symbology from the file "\\AestheticQuality\\Input\\vshed_qual.lyr"

++ Output\\vshed

+  + This raster layer is the original output after the viewshed tool is run.
+It contains values ranging from 0 to the total number of points visible from each cell on the land or seascape.
+For example, all cells with a value of "4" would indicate that at that location four points are visible.

+  + In order to compare scenario runs, use this layer rather than vshed_qual.
+By calculating the difference between "vshed" outputs from multiple runs, a user can assess changes in visual quality across scenarios.

 + Output\\vp_overlap.shp